LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint1.md

 - One thing you are proud of as a Team!!

-        We could fully complete all the estimated stories before the deadline, without rushing in the last minute.
+        We managed to fully complete all the estimated stories before the deadline, without rushing in the last minute.